 What’s the deal with Missy as The Master?
 Are they now preparing the way for a female Doctor Who?

 I have a theory – we’ve been spoiled by wonderful doctors and stories the past few years – 9th, 10th, 11th and the War doctor – perhaps this is a strategy to boost the next “real” doctor – in season 9?
 Make season 8 okay-ish and then fire it off with a bang with Season 9 – with a doctor that people can relate to.
 Although Peter Capaldi is an excellent actor, the persona they are trying to carry through with this doctor is boring and does not fit in with the stories.
 I am thinking they are trying the Wibley Wobley Timey Whimey stuff with him (like in the Robin Hood episode and the spoon fight) and it really doesn’t work.

 I’ve spoken to many other Whovians who feel the same.
 I honestly hope this will not be a repeat of the 7th Doctor – almost letting the whole series fail.

 Even though this series is not great – I will still keep on watching.
 Once a Whovian, always a Whovian!

-Some good news for Whovians, BBC Africa mentioned that Doctor Who series 8 with Peter Capaldi as the Twelfth Doctor will be premiering as an all-day marathon on BBC Entertainment South Africa on Saturday 27th December 2014 (at the time of publishing).
+Some good news for Whovians, BBC Africa, mentioned that Doctor Who series 8 with Peter Capaldi as the Twelfth Doctor will premiere as an all-day marathon on BBC Entertainment South Africa on Saturday 27th December 2014 (at the time of publishing).